 Pseudomonas folliculitis is an inflammation of the hair follicles caused by infection with the bacterium Pseudomonas aeruginosa.
-It has been reported in persons using hot tubs, whirlpools, saunas, swimming pools, waterslides, and physiotherapy pools.
+It has been reported in people using hot tubs, whirlpools, saunas, swimming pools, waterslides, and physiotherapy pools.

-Pseudomonas folliculitis first appears as itchy bumps and develops into dark red tender nodules and/or small pus-filled pimples on the trunk and upper parts of the arms and legs.
+Pseudomonas folliculitis first appears as itchy bumps and develops into dark red, tender nodules and/or small, pus-filled pimples on the trunk and upper parts of the arms and legs.
 Other symptoms may include headache, nausea, sore throat, sore eyes, and fever.

 The rash is usually self-limiting.